vbelz/dashboard/README.md

 ## Deploy your database in Metabase accessible from web browser

-Now, if to access it through a web browser, you would need to create a AWS EC2 (Amazon Elastic Compute Cloud ) instance.
+Now, to access it through a web browser, you would need to create a AWS EC2 (Amazon Elastic Compute Cloud ) instance.

 You can follow step by step instructions [AWS EC2 instructions](https://docs.aws.amazon.com/fr_fr/efs/latest/ug/gs-step-one-create-ec2-resources.html)